TheKeyblader/TheKeyblader/README.md

 ### Hello everyone 👋

 I'm Jean-François Pustay (aka TheKeyblader) a lazy french developer.
 I'm a C# fan (fanatic for some friends).
-I love working on every C# technologies like Xamarin, Unity, Comos OS, Avalonia, and WPF.
+I love working on every C# technologies like MAUI, Unity, Comos OS, Avalonia, and WPF.
 But I spend most of my time on asp.net core.
 I also do some window server for my home lab.
 As every web developer, I use front-end frameworks.
 I use ReactJS with Mobx and Typescript (Typed languages better)

 Some update I switched to Svelte with tailwindcss, the workflow is juste huge 🥳